Vancouver, BC V6J 3G7

 About Fraser Institute :

-Founded in 1974, Fraser Institute (FI) is Canada's leading public policy think tank.
+Founded in 1974, Fraser Institute (FI) is Canada’s leading public policy think tank.
 FI measures, studies and in simple writing conveys the impact of competitive markets and government intervention on the lives of Canadians.
 Through its research reports, FI aims to show that free markets, individual choice and less government intervention in the economy result in greater prosperity.
 Fraser Institute also runs workshops to teach students, teachers and journalists technical economic concepts.
-The University of Pennsylvania survey of think tanks ranked FI as the 17th best think tank in the world.
+In F2016, The University of Pennsylvania’s survey on think tanks ranked FI as the top think tank in Canada and the 19th best in the world.

-In F2015, Fraser Institute spent $9.1m on its research and programs.
-350 researchers, including 6 Nobel laureates, from 22 countries published 83 research reports in 2015.
+In F2016, Fraser Institute spent $9.5m on its research and programs, where over 350 researchers, including 6 Nobel laureates, from 22 countries, published 85 research reports.
 The reports covered areas of taxes, education, school grades, budgets, economic freedom, health care, aboriginal issues, energy and the environment.
-Fraser Institute created 87 info-graphs to simplify technical information, reaching 758,167 people.
-It started the Essential Hayek program to summarize and explain Friedrich Hayek's work in short animated videos.
+Also in F2016, Fraser Institute created 75 infographics to simplify technical information that were viewed by 2.3 million people on Facebook alone, a 206% increase from the 758,167 viewers in F2015.

-Fraser Institute's most famous work includes reports on school report cards, Tax Freedom Day, wait-times for hospitals and Economic Freedom of the World index.
-These reports earned FI 28,338 news mentions (up 8% from 2014) in 2015.
-FI's research was cited 600 times in academic publications in the same year.
+Fraser Institute’s most famous work includes reports on school report cards and rankings, Tax Freedom Day, wait-times for hospitals and Economic Freedom of the World index.
+These reports earned FI 29,041 news mentions in F2016.
+FI’s research was cited 412 times in academic publications in the same year.

 This charity report is an update that is being reviewed by the charity.
 Changes and edits may be forthcoming.